brentvatne/flix/README.markdown

 - Make sure you have [Node](http://nodejs.org/) and [Ionic Framework](http://ionicframework.com/docs/guide/installation.html)
-  installed.
+  installed
-- Clone the repo go to the frontend directory, run `npm install`
+- Clone the repo and run `npm install` in the frontend directory
-- Run `ionic platform add android` if you wish to test this on an Android device (this is the target platform).
+- Run `ionic platform add android` if you wish to test this on an Android device (this is the target platform)
 - To run a local webserver: `ionic serve` or to run it on your device `ionic run android`